Ada-Developers-Academy/daily-curriculum/week07/friday/recursion.md

 ## Divide and Conquer

-**Divide** the problem into sub-probllems that are smaller versions of the initial problem.
+**Divide** the problem into sub-problems that are smaller versions of the initial problem.

 **Conquer** the sub-problems by solving them recursively (see above).